tekknolagi/tekknolagi.github.com/_posts/2023-02-04-interpreters-and-compilers.md

 * GoLite
 * Xi
 * Wabbit
+* Lisp

 After surveying the list, I landed on Wabbit.
 It's small, useful enough, and does not include any features that might require significant unexpected design work, like classes or concurrency.
 A close second was Tiger, since I am already familiar with it, but I think it is needlessly big for this exercise.
 Extending Wabbit into Tiger is left as an exercise for the reader.

+I also avoided Lisp because I want the broadest appeal possible.
+It's too easy to write off a post using Lisp as its target language because it's "only possible with Lisp" or "only possible for functional languages" or something else.
+Also, I have too much Lisp content on this blog for someone who never really writes Lisp.

 <br />
 <hr style="width: 100px;" />